How’s the status quo at many airlines?

 When discussing this aspect with colleagues from airlines, I’m sometimes surprised.
 Mobile solutions to present KPIs on the recipient’s mobile phone are still very uncommon.
 Quite the contrary, many airlines still rely on one of the following two things:

-- PDF Reports: Created on a regular basis (monthly, weekly, daily) and send out via mail to all recipients.
+- PDF Reports: Created regularly (monthly, weekly, daily) and send out via mail to all recipients.

 - Desktop solutions: Specific tools that allows users to access KPIs with their laptop or office PC.
-Sometimes these desktop solutions allow a mobile access — however, most often this is very suboptimal.
+Sometimes these desktop solutions allow mobile access — however, most often, this is very suboptimal.

-Personally, I think that this situation does no longer meet the requirements of employees and — even more important — it massively limits the potential of KPI monitoring and the related impact.
+I think that this situation does no longer meet the requirements of employees.
+Even more critical, it massively limits the potential of KPI monitoring and the related impact.

 Mobile-friendly, mobile-first, mobile-only